 5. Leave alt-text empty for decorative images

-The internet is filled with decorative images, used to help break up long pages of text, or just to enhance the feel of the content.
-These are particularly prevalent in technical, scientific or corporate sites which publish content.
+The internet is filled with decorative images, used to help break up long pages of text, or to enhance the feel of the content.
+These are common in technical, scientific or corporate sites which publish content.

 Screen reader users generally agree that mood, feel and aesthetic of a web page are extraneous.
 They should not impede the accessibility of important content.